HLohr85/Cloud-Security-and-Virtualization/README.md

 - Where do you copy it?
 Go to: ~/etc/ansible# nano elk.yml_
 - Which file do you update to make Ansible run the playbook on a specific machine?
 Update the nano hosts file to include the server name (ELK), and IP address (ELK).
 - How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 - Which URL do you navigate to in order to check that the ELK server is running?
-Go to (http://40.121.163.204:5601/app/kibana)
+[Go to Kibana and type http://ELK ip address/app/kibana] ![See the screenshot below]

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._